R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

 ### 1-) Kurulumdan önce işletim sistemimizin paketlerini güncellemek için aşağıdaki komutları çalıştırıyoruz.
 ###     We run the following commands to update our operating system's packages before installation.

 > sudo apt-get update
 > sudo apt-get upgrade

+### 2-) Eğer işletim sistemimizde "WGET" yüklü değilse öncelikle wget kurulumu yapmamız gerekiyor, wget kurulumu yapmak için aşağıdaki komutu çalıştırın.
+###     If "WGET" is not installed on our operating system, we need to install it first.
+To install WGET, run the following command.

+> sudo apt-get install wget